-We cannot down play the seriousness of the backlog we having in as far as road infrastructure is concern.
-We are however, consoled by the fact that the MEC for Public Works, Roads, and Infrastructure Mme Nandi Ndalane has committed to tar both Mageva to Makhuva road and Thomo to Hlomela road during this financial year.
-She said this will be done in phases.
-Meanwhile as the municipality, we will continue to urge the department to maintain all gravel roads on a regular basis to make life much easier for our people.
+We cannot down play the seriousness of the backlog we having in as far as road infrastructure is concerned.
+We are however, consoled by the fact that the former MEC for Public Works, Roads, and Infrastructure Mme Nandi Ndalane has committed to tar both Mageva to Makhuva road and Thomo to Hlomela road.
+In the interim, we will continue to urge the Department to maintain all gravel roads on a regular basis to make life much easier for our people.
+Additionally, the municipality has committed to co-fund the implementation of Xikukwani to N'wadzekudzeku and Nkomo B to Nkomo A upgrading from gravel to tar.